 - Determinator:Meta-Cooler: He's quite persistent.

 Goku: You have no idea.

 - Didn't See That Coming: When he finally realizes Future Trunks is his son.

 - Disappointed by the Motive: Vegeta is quite upset that The Legendary Super Saiyan (TM) is motivated by a crying baby.

 - Disproportionate Retribution: Is a master of this and literally takes things to the extreme for no reason but for his UNYIELDING RAGE!!!!

 - The Dog Bites Back: Perfect Cell spent most of the time pinning Vegeta in a verbal and physical beatdown, while completely underestimating him.
 Vegeta will fire the decisive energy blast that will become the reason Gohan kills Cell.

-- Drunk with Power: In the Broly abridged movie he quickly lets his new "King" tile go to his head and make decree after decree, mostly just to stroke his own ego or humiliate Trunks.
+- Drunk with Power: In the Broly abridged movie, he quickly lets his new "King" title go to his head and makes decree after decree, mostly just to stroke his own ego or humiliate Trunks.

 - Enraged by Idiocy: Very often, even providing the trope page's quote.

 - Even Bad Men Love Their Mamas: Hinted several times.

 Vegeta: Ya ain't special, boy.
 I lost my mama too!....(quieter) It sucks, though.
 It sucks.

 - He slips into Tranquil Fury when Cui makes a Your Mom joke, while knowing perfectly well that Vegeta's mother is dead.